// collection runner

 • Review failed assertions or script exceptions in the step results

-• Switch to continue-on-error when you need a full pass over all requests
+• Switch to Continue on error to get a full picture across all requests

 Next Steps